DAHKY/Fun-Facts-Generator/README.md

 - Perl
 - Shell (Bash)

-Feel free to contribute additional languages or improvements!
+Feel free to contribute additional languages or improvements

 ## How to run